Citing

 Other reference management programs

-There are several reference management programs that can assist you when writing a report or thesis.
-A reference management program helps you to:
+There are several reference management programs that can make it easier to write a report or a thesis.
+A reference management program can help you to:

-- Format references according to different styles, such as AMA, APA, or Vancouver
+- Format references according to different referencing styles, such as AMA, APA and Vancouver.

-The links below are suggestions for some of the programs available to manage references.
-Please note that the University Library does not provide support for these programs.
+The links lead to some of the available reference management programs.
+The University Library does not provide support for these programs.

 Updated: